 A proven method of adsorbing gas and at the same time having the possibility of being air permeable is activated carbon.

 Activated carbon in clothing, on the other hand, is a difficult combination as it is brittle and not durable when moving, but we found the solution in Germany where there is a company that for many years manufactured military undergarment - with a patented fabric containing activated carbon - to protect against chemical warfare.

 CPP’s undergarment has:

--A Protection factor of 1000 against PAH compared with Protection Factor 15 for a normal undergarment.
+-A Protection Factor of 1000 against PAH compared with Protection Factor 10 for a standard undergarment.
 Link to more info

 -A recommended lifespan that corresponds to 5 years of use.
 Link to more info

 CPP in the media

 "... the amount of carcinogenic substances is reduced to one thousandth"